Gaming helped me with stress, especially during the lockdown.

 At times during this period, I was unable to shut down.
 I even began to write less as a result.
 Spent a few nights not being able to sleep.
 The days became a jumble of work and private life, difficult to switch distinguish between the two and work took over the entire day, even while not always sitting physically in front of my laptop.
 The thought of getting things done never left.

 I had gone to see the doctor once or twice as a result of stress-related illness.
-It was clear what was causing it, but shaking it wasn’t as easy.
+It was clear what was causing the stress, but shaking it wasn’t as easy.
 We were now well into Level 3 of the lockdown.

 An opportunity to review PC release of Horizon Zero Dawn was presented in late July.
 While I tentatively accepted prior to the key being made available, being one of the only PC gamers in the team, I was still stuck in two minds due to my current workload and being behind on some tech reviews at the time to boot.
 But I’m glad I didn’t let the opportunity slip.